ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 price = 0.5696729019147757
 ```

 Comparing this price to a `getCurrentPrice` answer, we're getting a really close numbers.
 I did my calculations using python, which uses floating point to store real numbers, while Solidity stores all numbers as natural ones.
-This makes Solidity more accurate that my calculation in python.
+This makes Solidity's calculation more accurate than mine.
 Python even doesn't see the difference between the two results, but calculating the diff in [wolframalpha](http://www.wolframalpha.com/input/?i=569672901914775677+%2F+1e18+-+0.5696729019147757) I can see that the diff is `-2.3e-17`.
 I hope it shows that the contract's calculations are more accurate that mine :sweat_smile:.

  I think you're getting the point and can calculate `getCurrentPrice_after` by yourself :wink:.
-But I want to assure you that the price is much more stable than we saw.
-Actually `getCurrentPrice` returns the exchange rate of CLN to CC, as we saw that gave us  `1 CLN => ~0.57 CC`.
+But I want to assure you that the price is much more stable than we saw. `getCurrentPrice` returns the exchange rate of CLN to CC, as we saw that gave us  `1 CLN => ~0.57 CC`.
 I wish to present a reverse exchange of CC to CLN, to show CC's growth of value.
 The formula for that is just `1 / getCurrentPrice`, now let's see some graphs I've drawn.

  CC Price with CLN reservoir from 1 to 10000 CLN:

  ![CC_price](../assets/graphs/CC_price.png)

-You can see that the price drops sharply for the first 400 CLN, but then stays the same and reaches the expected 0.56 around 1000 CLN.
+As you see, initially the price climbs steeply, but then the amplitude is kind of stays the same.

 That's the same function over the domain of 1 to 1e6:

 ![CC_price2](../assets/graphs/CC_price2.png)

-Yep we see the same pattern.
+It's important to note that the maximum for CLN reserve is S1 and not 1e6, but you see the pattern.
 I call this pretty stable.

 ### Calculating Quote